brian-team/brian2tools/docs_sphinx/user/baseexporter_user.rst

                                 'variable': 'v_rest'}]}]

-To the user side, the changes required to use the exporter are very minimal (very similar to accessing other Brian2 device modes.
+To the user side, the changes required to use the exporter are very minimal (very similar to accessing other Brian2 device modes).
 In the standard Brian code, adding `~brian2tools.baseexport` import statement and setting device ``exporter`` with proper ``build_options`` will be sufficient to use the exporter.
 To print the dictionary in ``stdout``, ``debug`` option shall also be used, apart from using ``device.runs`` variable.